 Computer Architecture Design

 Since the goal of the CE project is to build a web-based database server to increase the efficiency and profit, we used a three-tier architecture design for the CE system development project.
 The database will be stored on one server, the application stored on a second server, and client logic located on user machines.
 We designed it in such a way that we kept all servers (web server, application server, database server) in one hardware or cloud computer location in order to reduce cost.
 The network diagram includes all other relevant features such as routers and Wi-Fi connections.
-The nternet is utilized so that CE employees can update current prices of products and all other information, such as information from RFID.
+The Internet is utilized so that CE employees can update current prices of products and all other information, such as information from RFID.
 Furthermore, with Wi-Fi, CE employees can connect to the CE system by phone and laptops.

 For security purposes, we set the firewall between CE’s system and client App and web browser.
 We used a switch to connect all of CE’s workstations.
 The web browser and App were provided for customers to shop or track products online with multiple platforms to order.
 The CE employees or administrator can also access CE’s system by remote access for special tasks such as running reports.
 We have also designed Card readers at the front desk for payment processing as Point of Sale devices.
 The printer and scanner connected to CE Workstations can be used for billing, invoices and printing as needed.

+1) If I understand the configuration correctly, the servers are all off-site (provided by a 3rd party cloud service).
+If so, then the connections to these servers will need to go through a firewall and the associated router.
+They are accessed via the Internet.
+So, a firewall/router will be needed.
+Maybe this is what you intend to show in the deployment diagram?
+In any case, there should be a firewall between the cloud service servers and CE.
+2) Also, think about specific application software CE will need (e.g., accounting, shipping and inventory, scheduling, etc.).
+3) Finally, when you talk about hardware that is needed, what about networking hardware (which you have shown in the network diagram) -- (e.g., router(s), switches, wireless access points)?
+4) Back-up storage hardware??
+16/20 pts.

 Architecture Design